PhilCoker/BnP-YGO/readme.txt

 P1_FIELD: The card in player 1's Field Card Zone
 P2_FIELD: The card in player 2's Field Card Zone
 TURN: Whose turn it is, either P1 or P2

-So far the extra deck and spell counters are not implemented, nor are positions of cards in monster/spell zones